 - Set Learning Material with Time 4 Learning.
 Though the comprehensive lessons cover essential topics to avoid learning gaps, if parents are wanting to create lessons themselves, Time4Learning coursework may not allow for such flexibility.
 It is a curriculum with pre-created lessons.

 - Restricted Recordkeeping.
 Since Time4Learning is not a school, it keeps grades with printable reports, but it does not offer full records, such as transcripts, diplomas, and so on.

 - Automatic Grading.
 The Time4Learning program automatically grades the student’s work, which could result in incorrect grades when the context is not considered by a program.
 However, parents should be able to alter grades as they see necessary.

-- Limited Electives.
+- Time 4 Learning Has Limited Electives.
 Other than foreign languages offered via Time4Languages, electives are only available to high school students.
 On that note, Time4Learning has a rather limited number of electives: Economics, Personal Finance, or Health.

 - “We used Time4Learning for the first time last school year.
 This year, we are using the curriculum again, as well as some other resources to meet all the requirements of our state.
 We love the material provided and the interactive nature of the curriculum.
 We also like the ability to choose courses that are behind and beyond the current grade to make adjustments for the learning abilities of our children.
 Time4Learning provides a number of resources to help you get up and going and they are used by a large number of homeschoolers.
 We agree it is time for learning and fun!” – Phil